 Whether you are wanting to develop existing skills and knowledge to support you in career advancement, or if you want to obtain new skills, South West TAFE has a variety of courses designed to support you achieve your goals.

 In August 2010, the Portland campus underwent an impressive $5.2 million dollar upgrade and expansion.
-The campus now boasts sophisticated maritime instruments, commercial grade hospital equipment, a hairdressing salon, an automotive workshop, pneumatics and hydraulics mobile training aids, and a simulated kindergarten playground.
+The campus now boasts sophisticated maritime instruments, commercial grade hospital equipment, an automotive workshop, pneumatics and hydraulics mobile training aids, and a simulated kindergarten playground.

 Our new facilities and equipment have allowed us to become an integral part of the Portland community and enabled our students to learn on-the-job skills using the latest technology.
 VicRoads have also established a training pad onsite, which is used for motorcycle licence testing.